-- a) Stop engine, wait for all moving parts to stop and make sure unit is on a level surface. - b) Check with engine cold. - c) Clean area around dipstick.
+- Stop engine, wait for all moving parts to stop and make sure unit is on a level surface. - b) Check with engine cold.

+- c) Clean area around dipstick.
 Remove dipstick and wipe oil off.
 Reinsert the dipstick.
 Do not screw into place.
-Remove the dipstick and read the oil level. - d) If the oil level is low, fill to the "FULL" mark on the dipstick.
+Remove the dipstick and read the oil level. - d) If the oil level is low, wipe off the area around the oil fill cap, remove cap, and fill to the "FULL" mark on the dipstick.
 Use oil as specified in the Engine Owner's Manual.